lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Pressure Handling
+When I just joined AWS RDS team, I didn't have much experience with AWS.
+My manger assigned me a task which has a pretty tight deadline.
+I did my best to learn the related AWS knowledge and our specific business domain which was related to that task.
+I was not familiar with the developing and testing process of the team, so I involved other team members showing me how to do that.
+I worked on weekends in order to catch up the timeline, but our use case was kinda very unique, there was no related document internal or external.
+The monday I told my manager about my difficulties, she basically gave me some contacts that I should ask for help.
+After some chat and iteration, we concluded that the issue was not on our side, and we were not about to fix it.
+So I involved the team who was running campaign and let them know the issue.
+After some investigation, they fixed it.

 ## Ambuiguity Handling

 ## Quick Learning
 There was a migration project which asked us to migrate our service off from a very old technology, which was written by Mason.
 I didn't even hear of that technology before, everyone wasn't willing to take that ownership, but I stepped ahead.
 The timeline was pretty tight.
 I was not familiar with the system nor the languange.
 I basically spent one week on learning this language and ramping up with system.
 I delivered the migraiton before the deadline, and my manager told me that he was so impressed that I couldn't believe I got this done in such a short time, especially I had to learn a lot of stuff.